dxc-technology/halstack-client/README.md

-# HAL SDK for JavaScript
+# Halstack Client for JavaScript

-The HAL SDK for JavaScript, enables javascript developers to easily work with those APIs implementing the HATEOAS pattern.
-It offers a set of functionalities to facilitate the navigation between resources and the access to the information they provide.
+Halstack Client for JavaScript, enables javascript developers to easily work with those APIs implementing the HATEOAS pattern.
+It offers a set of functionalities to facilitate the navigation between hypemedia resources and the access to the information they provide.

 Available for Node.js and browsers.